JRiggles/Lospec-Palette-Importer/README.md

 **Version 1.6.0**
 - Lospec Palette Importer will now offer a list of suggested palette names if it can't find an exact match

-*Huge thanks to [Skeddles](https://lospec.com/skeddles) for the recent updates to the Lospec API that mad e this possible!*
+*Huge thanks to [Skeddles](https://lospec.com/skeddles) for the recent updates to the Lospec API that made this possible!*

 ## Previous Updates
 **Version 1.5.1**